Bayesian Calibrated Click-Through Auction: Click-Through Auctions in General Environments

-In this section, we present an FPTAS for Problem \eqref{ctrsecondproblem} achieving $1 - O(\epsilon)$ approximation for the case of two bidders\footnote{Later in Corollary~\ref{corollaryconstantnumberofbuyers}, we argue the same technique applies to any constant number of bidders setting.}.
+In this section, we present an FPTAS for \eqref{ctrsecondproblem} achieving $1 - O(\epsilon)$ approximation when the number of bidders is a constant.
 This result hinges on a minor continuity assumption on bidders' value distribution.
 That is, we assume every distribution $F_i$ has no point mass\footnote{The no-point-mass assumption alleviates the tie-breaking problem arising in the case of deterministic bidders' values.
 A discussion on this assumption is in Appendix \ref{discussiononllipscontinityassumption}.} and has finite second moment, i.e., $\E_{v_i\sim F_i}[v_i^2]<\infty$.
 Under these two mild technical assumptions, we prove the following theorem.